Skip to Main Content

 In this Petroleum Review article, Accenture discusses how companies developing unconventional reservoirs are discovering a new approach for creating investor value.

 Conventionally, exploration and production (E&P) companies have relied on maximizing production from their asset base as the primary means of generating cash flow and investor returns.
-However, E&P companies developing unconventional reservoirs; e.g. shale gas, are discovering that production volumes are driven by manufacturing wells rather than a more intensive focus on engineering wells.
+However, E&P companies developing unconventional reservoirs such as shale gas are discovering that production volumes are driven by manufacturing wells rather than a more intensive focus on engineering wells.

 The traditional, manufacturing wells approach to optimizing well production is to invest considerable time, engineering talent, technology and money to maximize the initial production rate from each new well.
 However, in unconventional basins, success will most often be predicated on maximizing field/basin production by optimizing the overall number of wells drilled while placing a premium on speed, predictability and cost management.